Want some good news? Yes, you will be getting a third stimulus check! Find out when and how much below.

 Discussions about a second stimulus payment began in earnest the week of May 11th.

-No decisions have been firmly made.
-Many sources say that a second stimulus payment, or a second round of stimulus payments, is a near certainty given the economic challenges faced by the majority of Americans.
+At that time, no decisions were firmly made.
+Many sources said that a second stimulus payment, or a second round of stimulus payments, was a near certainty given the economic challenges faced by the majority of Americans.

-Donald Trump has said that any stimulus package that he will sign must include payroll tax cuts.
+Donald Trump had said that any stimulus package that he will sign must include payroll tax cuts.
 Initially, there were 4 proposals on the table for a second stimulus package including one which pays many Americans $2,000 a month and another that eliminates mortgage and rent payments for up to a full year.

-On May 15th, all proposals were boiled down into a second stimulus known as the HEROES ACT, which was passed in Congress but will likely fail in the Senate.
-This bill does not contain any form of monthly payment and essentially repeats the previous one-time payment from the first stimulus bill.
+On May 15th, all proposals were boiled down into a second stimulus known as the HEROES ACT, which was passed in Congress but was DOA in the Senate.
+This bill did not contain any form of monthly payment and essentially repeated the previous one-time payment from the first stimulus bill.

 Want to know more detail?
 Here is 10 point summary of the HEROES ACT.

-The Senate had done nothing, thinking that things were getting better.
-However, with Coronavirus spreading quicker than ever, things are only getting worse which prompted the Senate to finally act when they resumed federal work on July 20th, 2020.
+The Senate did nothing, thinking that things were getting better.
+However, with Coronavirus spreading quicker than ever, things were only getting worse which prompted the Senate to finally act when they resumed federal work on July 20th, 2020.

 The result?
-The Senate introduced the HEALS Act on Monday, July 27th which has not been met with great fanfare by either the Republicans or the Democrats.
+The Senate introduced the HEALS Act on Monday, July 27th which was not met with great fanfare by either the Republicans or the Democrats.

-With disagreements on the details, the houses of Congress have not come to an agreement but they have recently resumed discussions and the odds have increased for a second stimulus payment.
+With disagreements on the details, the houses of Congress did not reach an agreement but they resumed discussions and the odds increased for a second stimulus payment.

 Who qualifies for the $1,200 coronavirus government stimulus payment?